Alternatives to Reverse Mortgages: Exploring Options

 • Interest rate – N/A; the investor’s profit is connected to how much your property value increases over time rather than interest collected on a debt

-#6 The Residential Sale-Leaseback Alternative
+#6 The Sell and Stay Alternative

-1. Sell your property to a residential real estate and services company
+1. Sell your property

 • Pays property tax